 Although the Library does not categorize nor limit access to materials designated as 'adult' or 'youth'; certain materials will be of particular interest to or appropriate for different age groups by virtue of the subject matter, level of complexity, etc., and will be designated as such.
-These designations are intended to provide a convenient mechanism for the arrangement of materials of particular interest to adults, children, young adults, and teens, and adults working with children and are not intended to restrict use to a particular age group nor does it signify appropriateness of content.
+These designations are intended to provide a convenient mechanism for the arrangement of materials of particular interest to adults, children, young adults, and teens, and are not intended to restrict use to a particular age group nor does it signify appropriateness of content.